pybricks/pybricks-micropython/doc/source/startinstall.rst

 You can go back to the LEGO® firmware and your LEGO programs at any time.
 To do so:

-1. Turn the EV3 brick off as shown above.
+1. Turn the EV3 Brick off as shown above.
 2. Wait for the screen and brick status light to turn off.
 3. Remove the microSD card.
 4. Turn the EV3 on.